aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/how-to-run-aspose-cells-for-net6/_index.md

 ### Example Dockerfile for Alpine

-1. Add the nuget packages "SkiaSharp.NativeAssets.Linux 2.88.6" to your .net6 project.
+1. Add the nuget package "SkiaSharp.NativeAssets.Linux 3.116.1" to your .net6 project.

 2. Use the following Dockerfile:
 {{< highlight plain >}}